kkdt/eclipseone/README.md

 ![alt text](https://github.com/kkdt/gradle-java-multiprojects/blob/master/img/screenshot1.png "Eclipse import Gradle project")

 There were a couple of developers (myself included) who used the more lightweight, classic Eclipse that had minimum plugins.
 The Gradle plugin for Eclipse IDE was not available for us.
 This was a personal preference.
 In addition, we also preferred the single-project view in Eclipse - if the baseline checkout was a single baseline regardless of whether or not it is comprised of a single project or multiple projects, we like the IDE to organize the checkout as a single project (see screenshot below).
+In order to achieve this, we had to manually add sources and libraries within Eclipse.

 ![alt text](https://github.com/kkdt/gradle-java-multiprojects/blob/master/img/screenshot2.png "Eclipse single-project import")